Biomedical ultrasound strives forward thanks to the Foundation Bettencourt-Schueller

 The program supported by the foundation involves three axis :

-- extracorporal therapy of congenital heart defects in children, using ultrasound waves applied from the outside of the body to remotely treat the heart,
+- the extracorporeal therapy of congenital heart defects in children, using ultrasound waves applied from the outside of the body to remotely treat the heart

-- ultrasound super-resolution imaging at the micron scale of capillary vessels in human organs, which constitute unique biomarkers of cancer growth, vascular pathologies or neurologic disorders
+- ultrasound super-resolution imaging at a micron scale of capillary vessels in human organs, which constitute unique biomarkers of cancer growth, vascular pathologies or neurologic disorders

 The Bettencourt-Schueller Foundation strives to embody the will of a family, driven by an entrepreneurial spirit and awareness of its social role, to reveal talents and to help them to move further.
 It is devoted to selecting, assisting and valuing people who are imagining the world of tomorrow, in three areas that contribute to the common good : life sciences, arts and solidarity.